-Koy Accortion Hypothesis What might explain the assertion that you have made?
-Enquiry Key Assertion What key assertion might be made about your department?
-Method and Detail What method will you use to test the hypothesis? (lesson observation/book scrutiny/student voice) How will you focus the method in an efficient manner? (classes/profile of student/yr gp) Findings/Actions What has the quality assurance revealed?
-What action will now take place (who/what/by when)?
+be made might explain the What method will you use to test the hypothesis?
+Findings/Actions ut your assertion that you have (lesson observation/book scrutiny/student voice) What has the quality assurance revealed? about your assertion that you have department? assertion that you have department? (lesson observation/book scrutiny/student voice) What has the quality assurance revealed What action will now take place (who/what/by